filswan/multi-chain-storage/on-chain/contracts/README.md

 3. `FilinkConsumer` is used to get the storage price of a deal in FIL
 4. `PriceFeed` converts this amount to USDC
 5. `SwanPayment` will unlock any over-estimated amount back to the user.
+6. `MCSCollection` is an ERC-1155 contract to mint NFTs
+7. `CollectionFactory` is responsible for creating `MCSCollection`s for users and calling the `mint` function in those collections

+### FEVM Contracts

+1. `FixedPayment` is used to handle payments on the FEVM.
+Currently testing on the Filecoin Hyperspace network, so users pay a fixed amount of USDC for storage.
+2. `MCSCollection` is an ERC-1155 contract on the FEVM.

 ## Functions